seanho00/puree/README.md

     ```
     where the first value of the tuple is the icon name from http://fontawesome.io/icons/ after stripping `fa-` (eg. `fa-github` will be `github`)

+This theme respects `DISPLAY_PAGES_ON_MENU` and `DISPLAY_CATEGORIES_ON_MENU`.

+## Custom landing page
+You may specify a page/article to be your home page, rather than the
+default listing of recent articles.
+In the metadata of your chosen
+landing page, specify the following:

+    ```Markdown
+    Title: My wonderful site
+    Template: landing
+    URL:
+    Save_As: index.html
+    ```

+You may want to use `INDEX_SAVE_AS` in your `pelicanconf.py` to move
+your article list to another URL.

 ## Custom article metadata:
-* `sidebarimage` - will replace the image on the sidebar on an article basis
+* `banner` - will replace the banner image on a per-article basis

 ## Aditional features
 * [FitVids](https://github.com/davatron5000/FitVids.js) jQuery plugin for fluid width video embeds.